Boston's spring flowers perfume the air as they burst into bloom in April.

 Although you can see plenty of blooming flowers throughout Boston during April, May, and early June, several neighborhoods and gardens offer especially gorgeous viewing.

 Buds start opening in early April, and the display is well underway by Boston Marathon weekend.
-When the weather cooperates (no early searing heat, no thunderstorms with driving hail, no tearing winds), you can still see magnolias in bloom through early May.
+When the weather cooperates (no unseasonally early searing heat, no thunderstorms with driving hail, no ripping winds, no late freezes), you can still see magnolias in bloom through mid May.